-Our Board met seven times during the year ended December 31, 2021.
-Each member of the Board attended 100% of the aggregate number of Board and Board committee meetings held during 2021, except one member of the Board missed one committee meeting held during 2021.
-We have a policy of encouraging all directors to attend the Annual Meeting; all of the then-serving directors attended the 2021 Annual Meeting of Stockholders.
+Our Board met 9 times during the year ended December 31, 2022.
+Each then-serving director attended 75% or more of the meetings of the Board and of each committee on which he or she served during 2022.
+We have a policy of encouraging all directors to attend the Annual Meeting; five of the seven then-serving directors attended the 2022 Annual Meeting of Stockholders.